-My recent post in which I had some fun with the hit TV series, Breaking Bad, reminded me of a clip from another popular series about which I wanted to write, Mad Men.
+My recent post in which I had some fun with the hit TV series, Breaking Bad, reminded me of a clip from another popular series, Mad Men.

 If you who don’t know the show, Mad Men is set in the 1960s and is focused on the people who work for a fictitious advertising agency known as Sterling Cooper.
 I have only seen a few, random episodes of the show, but I have liked what I have seen.

-In the short clip below, two executives from Kodak are visiting Sterling Cooper to hear the agency’s proposal for a new slide projector that Kodak has invented.
+In the clip below, two executives from Kodak are visiting Sterling Cooper to hear the agency’s proposal for a new slide projector that Kodak has invented.
 Up to this point, Kodak has insisted on incorporating the concept of a wheel into the ad campaign.
 However, Sterling Cooper has another idea.

-When pleasantries have been exchanged, they get down to business.
-The job falls to Don Draper (played by Jon Hamm), one of Sterling Cooper’s star admen, to explain to the Kodak executive the way in which he thinks ad campaign should be run.
+Pleasantries exchanged, they get down to business.
+The job falls to Don Draper (played by Jon Hamm), one of Sterling Cooper’s star admen, to explain his strategy for the Kodak ad campaign.

-There are several powerful public speaking lessons to be learned from this scene.
+We can learn several powerful public speaking lessons from this scene.

 1. Emotion is powerful.